Central National Bank (Boston, MA)

 Cause Details

-Large withdrawals followed rejection of asset liquidation by Eliot National and disclosure of impaired assets/losses.
+Large withdrawals followed rejection of a considerable portion of the bank's assets by Elliott (Eliot) National Bank and reports of impaired assets.

 Measures